 School climate refers to the overall environment of a school’s social and educational culture.
 It is a measurement of the quality of school life for students, staff, families, and communities.
 This includes a variety of factors: safety, teaching methods, interpersonal relationships, social supports, and school values.

 The National School Climate Center provides information on the importance of these and other factors in maintaining a positive school climate.

 OSPI's work with school climate transformation operates under the Multi-Tiered System of Supports (MTSS) and Positive Behavioral Interventions and Supports (PBIS) frameworks.

 - School Climate Resources

 For Schools & Districts

 School Climate Transformation Grant (SCTG)

-The U.S. Department of Education provides more information about this federal grant, including funding status, FAQs, and contact information.
+The U.S. Department of Education provides more information about this federal grant, including funding status, contact information, and details on eligibility.

 - District Grantees - Cohort 3 | 2020-2023

 - District Grantees - Cohort 2 | 2019-2022